levindoneto/Cache-Simulator/README.md

 # Cache-Simulator

-The cache simulator is used to simulate substitutions using replacement policies (FIFO and LRU) and write policies (Writethrough and Writeback).
+The cache simulator is used to simulate substitutions using replacement policies (FIFO and LRU) and write back with write allocate policy.
+The words (blocks/lines) have 1B.

 ## Specification file content (input)
 * Block size (unsigned power 2)